This Is Evestus

 Evestus might be the best example why artists such as Marilyn Manson and Trent Reznor should be locked up.
 An example of what happens to children when you don’t pay attention to what kind of cartoons they are watching or computer games they play.
 For all these mediums have helped keep this mind outside of society and building his own for years now.
 The scary thing is.. his world might be starting to invade yours soon.

 The Estonian Industrial Rock group EVESTUS was formed in 2008 when founder OT Evestus gathered a band of musicians to perform at MTV Baltics Birthday Party.
 The band consisted of two guitars, four cellos, keyboards and live percussions.
 Since all the music is written and produced by OT, then the band's line-up has remained dynamic with drummer and percussionist Tanya as the only steady member since 2008.
 With the first LP "This Is Dramacore" (2010) Evestus gained the international acknowledgement of underground goth and industrial scenes as an act to watch out for and after 2012 EP "No God", accompanied by 4 official music videos, Evestus was playing clubs and festivals in Baltics and Scandinavia for two years.
 At the end of 2014, Evestus released "No God : Dissecting Faith" Rare/Remix album and entered the studio to write and record a follow-up LP to "This Is Dramacore".

-In October 2015 Evestus released a new single and video "Watch You Leave" announcing a new album for 2016.
+In October 2015 Evestus released a new single and video "Watch You Leave" and the band lost half of its members.

 Full Biography of Evestus

 (you might want to grab some coffee and a cigarette..)